BacLucas/baclucas/README.md

-## Olá!
-Eu sou Lucas Baccelli, estudante Full Stack.
+## Hello!
+My name is Lucas and I'm a full stack student

 <div align="center">
   <a href="https://github.com/baclucas">